fauna-labs/faunadb-importer/README.md

   <file-to-import>
 ```

-__NOTE__: The command line arguments are the same on Windows but, you must use a
+__NOTE__: The command line arguments are the same on Windows, but you must use a
 different startup script.
 For example:

 ```